Simon-Roubal/Digital-electronics-1/Labs/02-logic/README.md

 | 14 | 1 1 | 1 0 | 1 | 0 | 0 |
 | 15 | 1 1 | 1 1 | 0 | 1 | 0 |

-# Part three: Karnaugh maps and simplified SoP form of the "greater than" function and a PoS form of the "less than" function
+# Part Three: Karnaugh maps and simplified SoP form of the "greater than" function and a PoS form of the "less than" function

 ## Karnaugh maps